openschc/openschc/examples/udp/README.md

 the core (server).

 How to run:
-1) In one terminal, on command line, run: `python udp_example.py core` A node assuming the role of core (network infrastructure server) will start (waiting SCHC packet on one UDP Port)
+1) In one terminal, on command line, run: `python udp_example.py core-server` A node assuming the role of core (network infrastructure server) will start (waiting SCHC packet on one UDP Port)

 2) In another terminal, on command line, run: `python udp_example.py device`